 Most people just scroll through 100's of list and still end up feeling undecided.
 If you want to learn to code for free, you just need a few focused places – the smaller, the better.

-I've searched the web and read all kinds of reviews on the best free places to learn to code.
+I've searched the web and read all kinds of reviews on the best places to learn code for free.

 You'll see the short list below.